nealey/homepage/content/blog/2024/01-15-state-of-homebuilt-rock-band-drums/index.md

 it will probably use the santroller firmware
 (see below).

+I'm trying to help these developers with what I've learned from Mockband.
+When it's finished,
+you can expect a nice detailed instruction manual and lots of community support, just like the polybar.
+There may even be kits you can buy from etsy.

 As far as I know,
-all development on this is happening on Discord, so there's no URL to add here.
+all development on this project is happening on Discord, so there's no URL to add here.